 From stunning natural beauty to a bubbling and vibrant culture, Nelson is simply extraordinary.

 Nestled at the entrance to the Abel Tasman region sits Nelson, a captivating city full of mesmerizing attractions, an imaginative and diverse art scene, and more breathtaking walking tracks than you’ll ever have time for.
-Kick-off your New Zealand holiday with a leader-led tour of this sparkling city, stopping to wander through epic gardens bursting with lush foliage and marvel at the unique and equally impressive art trail that snakes its way past historical streets and architectural buildings.
-Whether you feel like sunnin’ it up on one of the South Island’s best beaches, strolling along the marvelous Maitai River, or exploring spectacular national parks, our tours and holidays in Nelson offer the perfect backdrop for some pretty unforgettable memories.
+Kick off your New Zealand holiday with a leader-led tour of this sparkling city, stopping to wander through epic gardens bursting with lush foliage and marvel at the unique and equally impressive art trail that snakes its way past historical streets and architectural buildings.
+Whether you feel like sunnin’ it up on one of the South Island’s best beaches, strolling along the marvellous Maitai River, or exploring spectacular national parks, our tours and holidays in Nelson offer the perfect backdrop for some pretty unforgettable memories.

 Our Nelson tours & holidays